 - Wheeze – a polyphonic expiratory airway sound, caused by lower airway narrowing

 Important signs to assess for in all cases of stridor include torticollis and trismus, inability to swallow and drooling, absence of a cough, cyanosis, evidence of systemic infection, or poor response to initial management.

 Investigations and Management

-In most emergency situations, the diagnosis is clinical and initial management steps should be initiated before the results of the investigations are back.
+In most emergency situations, the diagnosis is clinical and initial management steps should be initiated to secure the airway before the results of the investigations are back.
 Definitive management steps will then vary between the underlying causes.

 For non-emergency or chronic cases, visualisation of the upper airway will normally be done via fibreoptic nasal endoscopy* (Fig. 2), as a quick and minimally invasive means to differentiate where the pathology lies.

-*Any form of airway examination should be avoided in cases of suspected epiglottitis or croup, as can predispose to sudden airway closure
+*Any form of airway examination should be avoided in cases of suspected epiglottitis or croup, especially in children, as this can predispose to sudden airway closure

-For acute causes that require urgent management, initial steps should involve:
+For acute causes that require urgent management, initial steps of securing the airway should involve:

 - Give adrenalineor steroids (IV or inhaled), as necessary

-- Take bloods, including an ABG or cultures if indicated
+- Take blood tests, including an arterial blood gas or blood cultures if indicated

 In emergency situations, be prepared to perform or assist with an emergency cricothyroidotomy or intubation

 Epiglottitis is inflammation of the epiglottis and surrounding tissues, most commonly caused by H. Influenzae type B infections.
 The inflammation leads to narrowing of the airway and produces a characteristic high-pitched stridor.